 Is your Power BI report too slow?
-In my last post, I focused on Power BI Report performance problems caused by memory issues, and the tools available to diagnose those issues.
-In this post, I will show some of the ways you can determine why a Power BI Report is slow during navigation or selecting from a slicer or visual.
-Some of the tools I will discuss require high-level knowledge of Power BI model design and DAX formulas.
+In my last post, I focused on Power BI report performance problems caused by memory issues and the tools available to diagnose those issues.
+Today we will be shifting focus and I will show some of the ways you can determine why a Power BI report is slow during navigation or selecting from a slicer or visual.
+Some of the tools I will discuss require high-level knowledge of Microsoft Power BI model design and DAX formulas.

-When a Power BI report runs slowly, valuable resources are being consumed, and are not available to other reports and users.
-There can be many causes of performance issues (eg. model design, calculated columns, calculated measures, visuals and/or the amount of data being displayed on the report).
-One side effect of a slow running Power BI report is the stress on memory consumption (See my earlier post covering Power BI Report Memory Issues).
+When a Power BI report runs slowly, valuable resources are being consumed and are not available to other reports and users.
+There can be many causes of performance issues, such as. model design, calculated columns, calculated measures, visuals and/or the amount of data being displayed on the report.
+One side effect of a slow running Power BI report is the stress on memory consumption.
 In addition, the more users consuming the reports, the more non-optimized performance will affect your users and your organization.

-Prior to the introduction of the Power BI Performance Analyzer, the task to assessing performance issues were squarely in the hands of the Power BI developer.
+Prior to the introduction of the Power BI Performance Analyzer, the task of assessing performance issues were squarely in the hands of the Power BI developer.

-Here is the list of tools that are part of my arsenal when working on any Power BI performance assessment project, along with a few others I will write about in a future post.
+Here is the list of tools that are part of my arsenal when working on any Power BI performance assessment project.

-D. Memory consumption Footprint learn more in “Are Your Power BI Performance Issues due to High Memory Consumption?”
+- Memory Consumption Footprint: Learn more in “Are Your Power BI Performance Issues due to High Memory Consumption?”

 The flow of the task is not always linear or left to right, since there might be times where we have to review the analytic model due to calculation or report requirements.

 Our client has informed us that there is a Power BI report that contains ten pages with a set of visuals per page and a compressed size of 300 MB.
 The report is suffering from performance issues.